CiscoDevNet/msx-developer-guides/03-msx-component-manager/09-troubleshooting-services.md

 ```

 ### Spinning up the Container
-Before we can spin up the container we need to check `manifest.xml` to see which port the service is exposed on.
+Before we can spin up the container we need to check `manifest.yml` to see which port the service is exposed on.

 ```yaml
 .